erdogant/undouble/docs/pages/html/_sources/input_output.rst.txt

 Extract Groups
 ******************

-Extracting the results groupwise can be done by combining the output index with the pathnames or filenames.
+Extracting the groups can be done using the group-index combined with the pathnames (or filenames).

 .. code:: python